-The Governor's Office of Species Conservation is dedicated to planning, coordinating and implementing the State's actions to preserve, protect and restore species listed as threatened, endangered or candidate under the federal Endangered Species Act (ESA).
-This work will be done in coordination with the States’ natural resource agencies and with the input of the citizens of Idaho, while taking into consideration the economic vitality of the State.
+The Governor's Office of Species Conservation is dedicated to planning, coordinating and implementing the State's actions to conserve and recover species listed as threatened, endangered or candidate under the federal Endangered Species Act (ESA).
+This work is done in coordination with the States’ natural resource agencies and with the input of the citizens of Idaho, while taking into consideration the economic vitality of the State.

-Work with State natural resource agencies to coordinate the State’s actions on all ESA recovery plans, management plans, public comment periods, biological opinions, species specific recovery projects, and assistance programs.
+Work with State natural resource agencies to coordinate the State’s policy and actions related to the ESA, including recovery plans, management plans, public comment periods, biological opinions, species specific recovery projects, and assistance programs.

 2. Coordinate and/or facilitate policy review meetings with State and federal agencies to address major topics within the context of federal ESA program implementation.